-The IRMA mainstream gas analyzer is intended to be connected to a patient breathing circuit for monitoring of inspired/expired gases of adults, pediatrics and infant patient during anesthesia, recovery and respiratory care.
-It may be used in the operating suite, intensive care unit (ICU), patient room.
+The IRMA mainstream gas analyzer is intended to be connected to a patient breathing circuit for monitoring of inspired/expired gases during anesthesia, recovery and respiratory care.
+It may be used in the operating suite, intensive care unit (ICU), patient room for adult, pediatric and infant patients.
 IRMA CO2 may also be used in the emergency medical services environment and road ambulances.